 Another alternative to a personal loan for business is crowdfunding.
 Through crowdfunding, small businesses can raise money in exchange for rewards, future repayment, or an equity stake in their company.
 The best crowdfunding sites have the ability to get your funding campaign in front of a large audience of potential investors, have low fees, and allow a variety of campaigns.

-If your business only needs a small loan, an SBA microloan may be a good fit.
+If your business only needs a small loan, an SBA startup loan may be a good fit.
 SBA microloans are loans up to $50,000 that are funded by the Small Business Administration but originated by SBA-approved, community-based nonprofits.
 SBA microloans have terms up to six years and are targeted for smaller businesses and startups.
-They typically have low rates and relaxed qualifications, but specific rates and qualifications are set byhttp://what-is-a-microloan the lender.
+They typically have low rates and relaxed qualifications, but specific rates and qualifications are set by the lender.

 Startup businesses with the potential to scale quickly may want to consider approaching an angel investment firm.
 Angel investors are individual investors who provide funding to your business in exchange for an equity stake.
 Because angel investors are providing their own personal money, they are investing as much in you, the business owner, as they are in your business.
 An angel investor will want to be confident in your ability to succeed as well as in your business’ projected growth.